Who are we?

 Meet the Team

 Stephanie took over the role in June 2011 and is responsible for ensuring the delivery of the BID Business Plan.
-She has a first class honours degree in town planning and has spent the past 17 years working in a range of roles for both the private and public sector.
-As a consultant she has worked on multi-disciplinary planning and strategic development projects in the UK and emerging economies.
+She has a first class honours degree in Town Planning and a Masters in Public Administration (MPA) completed in 2020 with distinction.
+She has spent the past 19 years working in a range of roles for both the private and public sector and as a consultant worked on multi-disciplinary planning and strategic development projects in the UK and emerging economies.
 She also brings business, retail and hospitality experience gained while setting up and managing a number of small companies in the outdoor and leisure sectors.

 “I have a passion for place-making and the development of thriving, connected and supportive cities and communities.
+I am also very interested in the governance of non-profit community facing organisations like BIDs, as well as diverse stakeholder representation on boards which was the focus of my Masters research.
 In this role I hope to raise the bar and bring a more strategic and commercial approach to the way BID delivers projects, re-engage with businesses to offer added value, re-energise them in challenging times and to develop stronger community partnerships.”

 BID Project Manager